Usher Syndrome in Children

 How is Usher syndrome diagnosed in a child?

 All newborn babies are screened for hearing problems.
 If a hearing problem is found in a newborn, the baby will have follow-up testing.
 Your child's healthcare provider will test hearing, eyesight, and balance to diagnose Usher syndrome.
 The tests include:

 - Electronystagmography (ENG).
 This test checks eye movements to help diagnose balance problems.

 - Vision testing.
 Different tests are used to test the eyesight of very young children.

 - Eye exam.
-An eye doctor will look at the retina during an eye exam.
+An eye care provider will look at the retina during an eye exam.

 - Electroretinography (ERG).
 This test checks how the retina reacts to light.
 It is used to diagnose retinitis pigmentosa.

 - Hearing evaluation.
-A hearing specialist will examine the ears and do a series of tests to check your child’s hearing.
+A hearing specialist will examine the ear.
+They will also do a series of tests to check your child’s hearing.

-One a child is diagnosed, he or she may have genetic testing to find out the type of Usher syndrome.
+Once a child is diagnosed, they may have genetic testing to find out the type of Usher syndrome.

 How is Usher syndrome treated in a child?